tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToLinux/IntroToLinux.md

 computer; note, these files originally came from the [NCBI FTP site](ftp://ftp.ncbi.nih.gov/refseq/M_musculus/mRNA_Prot)

+* `-o` indicates this is the name we are assigning to our files in our own directory
+* `-L` provides the full path for the download

 ```
 curl -o mouse.1.protein.faa.gz -L https://osf.io/v6j9x/download
 curl -o mouse.2.protein.faa.gz -L https://osf.io/j2qxk/download
 curl -o zebrafish.1.protein.faa.gz -L https://osf.io/68mgf/download
 ```

+Another method for pulling files from the internet is `wget`, which will be demoed tomorrow.

 If you look at the files in the current directory: